My awards for the best sites to give you the best way to learn French online for free!

 Learn French With Jennifer

 Jennifer Crespin is an American living in France who gives French lessons via Skype.
 She also runs a great video blog called Love Learning Languages.
 The videos can also be found at her Youtube channel.
 Lessons vary between everyday help to basic grammar.
 Jennifer is very friendly and welcoming.
-Well worth a look.
+Well worth a look for a free French online course.

 Mme Gauthier’s French Class

 Naima Gauthier is a French-Moroccan lady working as head of French in a school in Kenya.
 I don’t know if she’s also a graphic designer because her graphics are really good!
-Her blog is a mix of what she does at school for her students, adverts for her free ebooks and resources, as well as promotions for her paid French learning courses.
+Her blog is a mix of what she does at school for her students, adverts for her free french lessons, learn french pdf and resources, as well as promotions for her paid French learning courses.

 Kevin Felix Polesello, “Quebec’s language ambassador”, takes care of a famous, great blog on how to learn Canadian French.
 He aims to post material that will help you to understand spoken French with videos, quotes, and anecdotes.
 He has written nearly 1000 articles!